manboubird/activator-scalding/tutorial/src/index.md

 To recap, look again at the whole listing above.
 It's not very big!
 For what it does and compared to typical code bases you might work with, this is incredibly concise and powerful code.

+*WordCount* is next...

 ## WordCount

 Open <a href="#code/src/main/scala/scalding/WordCount.scala">WordCount.scala</a>, which implements the well-known *Word Count* algorithm, which is popular as an easy-to-implement, "hello world!" program for developers learning Hadoop.

 In *WordCount*, a corpus of documents is read, the contents are tokenized into words, and the total count for each word over the entire corpus is computed.
 The output is sorted by frequency descending.

+In the Run panel, select *WordCount* from the drop-down menu to invoke this script by itself.

 Here is the script without comments: